-1. Your attention is drawn to the requirements of the Building Regulations, which might be needed as a separate consent to this planning decision.
-You are advised to contact the Gloucester City Council Building Control Team on 1452 396771 for further information.
+which might be are advised to e needed as a separate consent to this planning decision.
+You contact the Gloucester City Council Building Control Team on or further information.
+Decisi on: Notes : Perso n to contact: Fiona Ristic (Tel: 396716)

-Decision: Notes:

-Person to contact:

-Fiona Ristic (Tel: 396716)